3.1 Instructors of Record

 - comply with all criteria established by the Graduate Council (e.g., students must be currently enrolled at UC Berkeley and must have demonstrated English language proficiency).
 For Summer Sessions, students must be enrolled the spring semester immediately before or the fall semester immediately after the summer term in question.

 3.1.3 Submitting Requests for Acting Instructor-Graduate Student Approval (Last updated 08/21/15)

 Acting Instructor-Graduate Student variance requests must be submitted to Graduate Division, which will forward the requests to COCI.

 Requests for COCI approval of an AI-GS appointment should always include the following items:

-Current documentation (such as teaching evaluations from the last two semesters the student taught or letters of recommendation) that speak to the student’s experience and ability as a college-level instructor; and
+- Current documentation (such as a summary of teaching evaluations or letters of recommendation) that speaks to the student’s experience and ability as a college-level instructor; and

 Requests are to be submitted to the Associate Dean of the Graduate Division for endorsement before being forwarded to COCI for final review and approval.
 Please contact the Graduate Appointments Office for more information at firstname.lastname@example.org or 642-7101.